But first, what is an SEO copywriter?

 My favorite tool is the keyword tracker.
-After writing a new article, I can check how quickly it is ranking on Google.
+After writing a new article, I can check how quickly it ranks on Google.

-It also allows me to run an SEO check on my already published articles to help improve ranking potential and organic traffic.
+It also allows me to run an SEO check on my already published articles to help improve the ranking potential and organic traffic.

-Is copywriting for you?
+Is becoming an SEO copywriter for you?

 It is not difficult to write great content and then craft it to suit readers and algorithms.

 There are many sites that advertise freelance copywriter jobs.
 You can also search for companies that are looking for writers by using the search term, write for us.

-Some content writers earn an income from affiliate marketing by including paid links in their articles but offer the article for free to high ranking websites.
+Some content writers earn an income from affiliate marketing by including paid links in their articles but offer the article for free to high-ranking websites.

 For authors, publishing content or guest blogging can help book sales.
 Most articles allow for a byline and bio that contain links to your site.

-Online content writing is a diverse industry, but one that is ideally suited to writers who want to work from home and be self-employed.
+Online content writing is a diverse industry.
+But one that is ideally suited to writers who want to work from home and be self-employed.